 If Airtable had simply cut costs and kept running the same product, the story would end there.
 Instead, the company made two moves that signal a genuine strategic shift.

-First: in October 2025, Airtable hired David Azose as CTO — poached directly from OpenAI.
+First: Airtable hired David Azose as CTO — previously the engineering lead for ChatGPT’s business products at OpenAI.
 This wasn’t a “we need someone who understands AI” hire; it was a statement about the company’s future.
 Azose brought deep experience in building AI systems at scale, and his mandate is clear: turn Airtable from a platform that uses AI features into a platform that is AI-native.

 Second: in January 2026, Airtable launched Superagent — its first standalone product in 13 years.
 Available at superagent.com, it’s an AI agent platform that uses “multi-agent coordination”: a central system breaks complex requests into plans, dispatches specialized agents to work in parallel, and synthesizes results into interactive deliverables.
 It’s not a chatbot bolted onto a spreadsheet.
 It’s a new product that leverages Airtable’s deep understanding of structured data and workflows.